PX4/PX4-user_guide/en/config/actuators.md

 :::note
 After you toggle the **Enable sliders** switch, actuators/motors won't do anything until the corresponding slider is _moved_.
-This is a safety feature.
+This is a safety feature to prevent sudden motor movements after switch is enabled.
 :::

 Sliders can be used to verify the following:

-1. Motors and actuators are assigned to the expected output.
+1. Actuators (Motors, Control surfaces, etc.) are assigned to the expected output.
 1. Motors don't spin when at the `disarmed` PWM output value
 1. Motors barely spin at the `minimum` PWM output value.
 1. Motors give **positive thrust** in the expected direction
-1. Control Surfaces are in the correct idle position when disarmed.
+1. Control Surfaces are in the correct idle position for `disarmed` output value
 1. Control Surfaces move in the direction as defined in the [Control Surface Convention](#control-surface-direction-conceptual)
+1. Motor Tilt Servos are in the correct idle position for `disarmed` output value
-1. **Motor Tilt Servos** move in the direction as defined in the [Tilt Servo Convention](#motor-tilt-servos-conceptual)
+1. Motor Tilt Servos move in the direction as defined in the [Tilt Servo Convention](#motor-tilt-servos-conceptual)

 ## Output Assignment and Configuration

-This section explains how to assign and configure outputs:
+In the _Actuator Outputs_ section on the right panel, you can assign and configure outputs, optionally using the [Actuator Testing](#actuator-testing) sliders:
 - MC vehicles that have connected motors to PWM outputs can use the [Identify & Assign Motors](#multicopter-pwm-identify-assign-motors) button to perform motor assignment "semi-automatically".
 - Motor output assignment can be done/checked using sliders (see [Output Assignment (Manual)](#output-assignment-manual)).
 - Actuator output assignment can be done/checked using sliders (see [Output Assignment (Manual)](#output-assignment-manual)).
 - Disarmed, minimum, and maximum settings, for all outputs can also be also determined using sliders.
   This is shown as part of [Motor Assignment & Configuration](#motor-assignment-configuration), [Control Surface Setup](#control-surface-setup), [Tilt servo setup](#tilt-servo-setup)